What is Pogo Park?

 Who funds Pogo Park?

-We are funded by foundations, individual donors and by our for profit enterprise.
-Some of our biggest funders are: The California Endowment, Chevron eQuip Richmond and The State of California Parks and Recreation.
+We are funded by foundations, individual donors and by our for-profit enterprise, Pogo Park Products.
+Some of our biggest funders are: The California Endowment, Chevron eQuip Richmond, and The State of California Department of Parks and Recreation.

 What is your sustainability plan?

 Pogo Park’s strategy for sustainability is to diversify Pogo Park’s income streams.
 Working closely with Pogo Park’s board of directors, we adopted a long-term financial sustainability plan titled “⅓, ⅓, ⅓.”
 This means that we plan to generate 1/3 of our income from foundations, 1/3 from donors (both business and individual), and 1/3 from earned income.